Peanut Butter Fingers

 This does not at all dismiss or discount the really hard days — days filled with horrible news, true challenges or mental health struggles — but in the normalcy of regular days, I love the way he said it’s up to HIM to find and live out his own joy.

-My mom was actually recently diagnosed with breast cancer… again.
 She overcame her first battle with breast cancer after a double mastectomy, chemo and radiation 16 years ago.
 We found out a couple of weeks ago she has breast cancer again and the days that followed this news were filled with so much worry, stress and fear as we awaited additional information.
 Most of what we’ve learned from follow-up appointments since her initial diagnosis has only served to give us hope.
 She’ll have surgery this month and we will know more about what her treatment plan will look like after surgery.
 We are hopeful.

 While I do believe some aspects of our perspective on life can be taught or a learned behavior, since becoming a mother, I’ve also come to witness first-hand how it seems like we may be innately predisposed to approach life with a more positive, joyful attitude or an attitude that may cause us to have to work a little harder to look on the bright side of things or feel happiness, hopefulness and joy every morning.
-I see this play out in our three boys in their self-talk, their anticipation of the outcome of events, etc. Ryan and I can speak positively, lovingly and encouragingly to our boys until we’re blue in the face and model this for them, but their personal optimism/pessimism/realism seems to be innate.
+I see this play out in our three boys in their self-talk, their anticipation of the outcome of events, etc. Ryan and I can speak positively, lovingly and encouragingly to our boys until we’re blue in the face and model this for them.
+But their personal optimism/pessimism/realism seems to be innate.

-I shared some of this on Instagram Stories and absolutely loved the conversations I had with you guys in my direct messages.
 When I shared a poll to see if you have to work at feeling joyful in your life or if you feel like you’re naturally predisposed to be a happier person, it was split nearly right down the middle.

-These are the days where I really try to ask myself why I’m feeling the way I am and I try to think about how I can take back some control over my day.
-This is not easy and it’s also not something I do every time but I’ve found that there are some things I can do that will help me turn a bad day around.
+These are the ways where I really try to ask myself why I’m feeling the way I am and I try to think about how I can take back some control over my day.
+This is not easy and it’s also not something I do every time.
+But I’ve found that there are some things I can do that will help me turn a bad day around.
 (To be clear, not every hard day — especially the legitimately horrible days filled with bad news — are days I feel like I can turn around and I think it’s very much okay to feel our way through them.)
 But the middle-ground days?
 The days that just feel a little off?
 The days where I feel unusually affected by something small and negative?
 These are the days I don’t want to lose to a bad mood.

-A big-time mood booster for me is going on a solo walk outside with our dog.
 Getting outside and spending time alone in nature, away from any chaos of everyday life, and walking with Pepper as she hops along joyfully, absolutely thrilled to find something as simple as a perfect patch of extra-stinky grass, does wonders for resetting my mind.

 Another small thing I’ve been doing for years is asking myself a simple question: “Will whatever is bugging me matter in a year?”
 If the answer is no, why am I giving it any energy and letting it ruin my day?
 (This obviously does not work for the big stuff, but for the little things we sometimes let take up a bigger space in our minds than they deserve, it works wonders for me.)